Bifort

 The Bifort was a British automobile manufactured by the Bifort Motor Company in Fareham, Hampshire from 1914 until 1920.
 The 10 hp light car was assembled from bought-in components mainly imported.
 The 1327 cc engine was from Belgium and the chassis was French.
-Bifort built the bodies but few cars were made because of the outbreak of war.
+Bifort built the bodies, but few cars were made due to the outbreak of World War I.

-After World War I, the owner of Bifort, Herbert White, started the Duple Motor Body company at Hornsey in North London which went on to become a major builder of bus bodies.
+After the war ended, the owner of Bifort, Herbert White, started the Duple Motor Body company at Hornsey in North London, which went on to become a major builder of bus bodies.